-A multiplayer game of floaty fun that mostly full of hot air.
+A multiplayer game of floaty fun that's mostly full of hot air.

 Battlloon’s competitive local multiplayer is reminiscent of mini-games like Mario Party 2’s Bumper Balls, which you’ve likely seen a dozen times.
 The objective is to fill your balloon-like character with air and then release the air to propel you into your opponents, hoping to knock them into spikes that line the perimeter of the screen.
 Without question, it doesn’t take long to figure out how to play and win at Battlloon, but the lack of content and customization options make the experience a deflating one.